Joristdh/Parse2GPX/README.md

 Simple script to export an iSki track to a GPX file.
 The output file will be named yyyy-mm-dd.gpx.
 I do not know how the script handles different timezones, but the *z* param in the *toDate(e, z)* method can be adjusted to your personal preference.

 ## Prerequisites
 The scrips uses js2py, which can be installed using PIP.
-Python is also needed, of course
+Python is also needed, of course.

 ## Usage
 > gpx.py *trackId*